getlantern/tassis/docs/README.md

 Clients will typically open two separate connections, authenticating on one and leaving the other unauthenticated.

-The unauthenticated connection is used for retrieving other users' preKeys and sending messages to them, so as not to reveal the identity of senders.
+The unauthenticated connection is used for retrieving other identities' preKeys and sending messages to them, so as not to reveal the identityKey of senders.

-The authenticated connection is used for all other operations, including performing key management and receiving messages from other users.
+The authenticated connection is used for all other operations, including performing key management and receiving messages from other identities.

-Authentication is performed using a challenge-response pattern in which the server sends an authentication challenge to the client and the client responds with a signed authentication response identifying its UserID and DeviceID.
+Authentication is performed using a challenge-response pattern in which the server sends an authentication challenge to the client and the client responds with a signed authentication response identifying its identityKey and deviceId.
 On anonymous connections, clients simply ignore the authentication challenge.

 Messages sent from clients to servers follow a request/response pattern.
 The server will always